Finding better ways to provide the materials the world needs

 It is not always possible to reuse or recycle waste, so we continually develop technology and build facilities to manage it in ways that minimise adverse environmental and community impact, disposal costs and future liabilities.

-2016: At our Vaudreuil alumina refinery in the Saguenay, Canada, we implemented a two-phased project to overcome technical, environmental and social challenges and ensure the refinery could continue to operate in the future.
+2016: At our Vaudreuil alumina refinery in the Saguenay, Canada, we implemented a 2-phased project to overcome technical, environmental and social challenges and ensure the refinery could continue to operate in the future.
 Following public consultation, we built a new facility to filter and reduce the volume of bauxite residue waste at the existing storage site.

 2017: Our development of a drilling waste removal system was awarded a certificate of merit in Western Australia’s 2017 Golden Gecko Awards for Environmental Excellence.
 This award recognises leading practice and innovation in environmental management and provides an opportunity to share experiences between government, industry and the community.